Moritisimor/CascadeShell/README.md

 Unlike with many other shells, CλSH Talks a lot and will inform the user of success or failure.
 This is an intentional design choice and serves to help the average user.

 CλSH also uses mnemonics, built-in aliases if you will, making commands have several correct versions.
-Most commands are also case-insensitive, but arguments may be.
+Most commands are also case-insensitive, but arguments may not be.

 Commands have no other valid mnemonics unless explicitly specified.